ITI/memorizer/Documentation/memorizer/quick_start_ubuntu.rst

     GRUB_TIMEOUT_STYLE=countdown
     GRUB_CMDLINE_LINUX="memorizer_enabled_boot=no maxcpus=1 split_lock_detect=off no_hash_pointers nokaslr audit=0 loglevel=8 memalloc_size=4”

-Make ``memalloc_size`` specify as much memory as you can stand, but at least 4 gigabytes.
+Give ``memalloc_size`` as much memory as you can spare, but at least 4 gigabytes.
+The remaining memory should be enough to run your experiment.

 See :ref:`memorizer-grub-cmdline` for more information about individual kernel parameters.